By David Joel Miller.

 If your body develops tolerance for the drug, that is a serious problem.

-From here on we will use the definition of drug as “anything that goes into your body and changes functioning or thought that is not food.”
+From here on we will use the definition of a drug as “anything that goes into your body and changes functioning or thought that is not food.”
 So yes Alcohol is a drug and so are prescribed medications whether you have the prescription or not.
 Remember also that this is written from a counselor’s perspective so if you have questions of a medical or legal nature ask your doctor or lawyer.

 Tolerance along with Withdrawal are two of the hallmark, identifiable characteristics of addiction or alcoholism.
 Doctors might define this as chemical dependency but the concept is essentially the same.